- Automotive & Car Wreck Injuries

 According to Operation Lifesaver, Texas ranks highest in the country regarding train accidents.
 In 2019, there were 73 train accidents in Texas, 4 of which lead to fatalities.
 Suffice it to say, Texas has a significant amount of railroad tracks, and a considerable number of trains traveling on those tracks at any given moment.
 With more railroad crossings means more opportunities for potentially fatal accidents.

 Of course, trains are massive objects that often travel at very high speeds.
 While many accidents may lead to fatalities, even non-fatal accidents can lead to life-altering injuries.
 The party with the most responsibility for the safety of railways is the railroad company.
 If you or someone you love has been injured or even killed as the result of a railroad accident, contact our seasoned Houston railroad accident attorneys.

 The railroad business is varied and complicated enough that a very large number of different types of accidents can occur:

-- On-the-job injuries to railroad workers, ranging from the ordinary slip-and-fall injury to being crushed by a train or heavy equipment
+- On-the-job injuries to railroad workers — ranging from the ordinary slip-and-fall injury to being crushed by a train or heavy equipment

-- Train collisions, injuring passengers, train workers, and possibly third parties near the scene
+- Train collisions — injuring passengers, train workers, and possibly third parties near the scene

 Railroad Work Injuries and FELA

 For railroad workers injured on the job, the Federal Employers Liability Act (FELA) provides the rules for recovery from the railroad.
 FELA is different from both ordinary negligence claims and workers’ compensation.
 The “burden of proof” that FELA imposes on an injured railroad worker is not as high as in an ordinary negligence case.
 And unlike workers compensation laws, FELA does require some showing that the railroad was at fault.
-In most FELA cases, the injured worker establishes the railroad violated a safety standard and the violation contributed to the worker’s injury.
+In most FELA cases, the injured worker establishes that the railroad violated a safety standard and that the violation contributed to the worker’s injury.

 Help When You Need It